-The review of a number of the Council's contracts identified that more

-Significant Control Weakness areas Action to address weakness work is required to ensure that contracts are robustly set up, managed and monitored.
+Significant Control Weakness areas Action to address weakness The review of a number of the Council's contracts identified that more work is required to ensure that contracts are robustly set up, managed and monitored.
 Concerns were identified around the governance arrangements for the following contracts: • Leisure Trust • Decent Homes • Environmental Services A number of recommendations were identified within these three reviews.
 The Council should learn lessons from these contracts in order to ensure that in future significant contracts are set up and managed appropriately.
+Appropriate changes have been made to improve working relationships with contractors.
+Validation processes, performance indicators, and performance management have been strengthened, enabling penalties to be better enforced.
+There have been improvements to the formal documentation of meetings and relevant reporting is now in a more regular pattern.
+The ability of departments to share best practice and work more collaboratively has been improved thereby helping to enhance effective and appropriate challenge.
+The Partnership Board provides formal governance for the Environmental Services contract.
+Relevant risk registers and business continuity plans are now in place.

-6.3 Areas of Good Practice
+7.3 Areas of Good Practice